hammerdirt-analyst/feb_2024/docs/_sources/biel_city_example.md

 The report covers the city of Biel/Bienne, which is the only city included in this analysis.
 The survey identifies one river, the Schüss, and one lake, the Bielersee; thus, there is a total of two water bodies documented.
 The sampling period spans from January 1, 2020, to March 31, 2021, within the survey area known as Aare.
 A total of 17 samples were collected, yielding an average of 1.62 pcs/m, a median of 1.71 pcs/m, a maximum of 3.88 pcs/m, and a standard deviation of 1.26.
 The total number of objects identified across these surveys is 1,034.

-The five most common objects found include:
+The most common objects found include:
 1. Cigarette filters, with a fail rate of 100% (indicating they were found in all samples), comprising 75.53% of the total, with a density of 1.23 pcs/m and a total quantity of 781.
 2. Food wrappers (candy, snacks) with a fail rate of 94.12%, making up 24.47% of the total, with a density of 0.39 pcs/m and a total quantity of 253.